maxtkc/mvths-wiki/docs/070xe-sumo-battery.rst

    #.
 Collect a pre-wired JST connector that mates with your battery from the JST battery lead draw in the grey cabinet.

    #.
 Crimp a two-pin polarized connector the red and black leads at the opposite end of the JST connector.
+Making sure the red lead is on the left and the black lead is on the right when looking from above.

 #.
-Add a right angle connector to your breadboard in line with Vin and ground on your Metro Mini or equivalent device.
+Add a right angle connector to your breadboard in line with VIN and GND of the MD17A.

 #.
-Connect your two-pin header.
-Make sure it is correctly polarized and hot glue it into place.
+Ask for a teacher check.

+#.
+Connect the battery to your breadboard *making sure* that the read lead is connected to the VIN of the MD17A and the black lead is connected to the GND.